Sainukala571/daily_coding/README.md

 If the element is greater, update the largest value.

 After the loop ends, the variable largest will hold the maximum element.

+#DAY-5
+ANAGRAM PROBLEM
+PROBLEM APPROCH AND EXPLANATION
+🧠 Approach & Logic

+Check Lengths

+If lengths differ, the strings cannot be anagrams.

+Sort and Compare

+Sort both strings.

+If their sorted results are equal → they are anagrams.

+Otherwise → not anagrams.